MicroBlocksCN/smallvm/README.md

 Open the file "vm.ino", select your board from the board manager, and click the upload button.

-See <a href="https://bitbucket.org/john_maloney/smallvm/wiki/Devices">supported devices</a> for a list of currently supported boards.
+See [supported devices](https://bitbucket.org/john_maloney/smallvm/wiki/Devices) for a list of currently supported boards.

 ## Building for Raspberry Pi ##